 There's a lot of myths and misconceptions relating to the proper cooking time for pork in all its forms, with some people going so far as to burn the meat to a crisp for fear of any sort of contamination with undercooked meat.
-Let's clear up some of this confusion and give you a definitive answer on how long pork should be cooked before it's safe (and tastiest) to eat, as well as provide a great recipe for pork steaks you can use to try out.
+Let's clear up some of this confusion and give you a definitive answer on how long pork should be cooked before it's safe (and tastiest) to eat, as well as provide a great recipe for grilled pork steaks you can use to try out.

 The idea that anything but well done pork comes from a fear of several foodborne illnesses pig meat is known to carry.
 Trichinosis and pigbell (clostridial necrotizing enteritis) are the two most common, with panic surrounding the former in the recent past that caused the widespread distrust of pork for some time.

 The fact is, though, both of these are incredibly uncommon in places like America.
 The trichinosis parasite has largely been killed off in livestock within developed countries, with only about 20 cases of infection per year since the turn of the century and an incredibly low death rate on top of that.

 Additionally, both trichinosis and pigbell are killed off or neutralized if pork is cooked to any temperature above rare.
 Normal cooking will neutralize the pigbell toxin, while trichinosis cannot survive at temperatures above 137 degrees Fahrenheit (the cut off for medium rare being 145 degrees Fahrenheit).

 Carrying essentially the same risks as beef, pork can be safely eaten at any degree of doneness from medium rare up with little chance for infection.

 How Should Pork Be Cooked?